What is a Guest?

 Dedicated to our guest’s mental health, Royal Life Centers at Spokane treats each of our guests as equals.
 The term “patient” is never used by our staff.
 We reject the use of any language that is harmful to your recovery.
 As a major treatment network, it is our duty to exemplify recovery-sensitive standards that embody respect and dignity.
 We do this in part through the use of guest-centric, person-first language.

 We at Royal Life Centers at Spokane Heights treat all of our guests equally.
-In using non-judgemental terms, Spokane Heights encourages honest, open communication and trust between the staff, guests, and their peers.
-To expand, we utilize methods to erase stigmas and boost compassionate teamwork amongst guests and staff, for instance:
+In using non-judgmental terms, Spokane Heights encourages honest, open communication and trust between the staff, guests, and their peers.

 Most importantly, all of our guests at Royal Life Centers at Spokane Heights are treated as equals.
 Our goal is to provide a healthy atmosphere to encourage growth and healing in treatment and recovery.
 To accomplish this, all Spokane Heights staff is accessible 24/7 to assist with each guest’s healing process.
 Another way Spokane Heights aids the healing of our guests is by implementing guest-centric language at every level of care.